 The Council noted that as part of this application consent is sought to utilise a new access for the site at Mellowcroft.
 The existing access due to its location does not have sufficient visibility splay either direction and therefore it is proposed to utilise an existing access to the south of the application site.
 The access will be approached from the west of the application site where an existing track over private land will be utilised with an access then which joins onto the A44 County Highway (existing).

-The Highway Authority were consulted and has confirmed that the proposed access whilst also substandard in terms of its visibility, still provides a visibility of approximately 70 metres to the south-east and 170 metres to the north-east.
-The Highway Authority have therefore confirmed that the new access would represent a betterment to the existing situation and therefore subject to the existing access being stopped up permanently from use they would have no objection to the proposed development.
+Traffic Wales were consulted and has confirmed that the proposed access whilst also substandard in terms of its visibility, still provides a visibility of approximately 70 metres to the south-east and 170 metres to the north-east.
+The Highway Authority have therefore confirmed that the new access would represent a betterment to the existing situation and therefore subject to the existing access being stopped up permanently from use they would have no objection to the proposed residential development.

 In terms of biodiversity enhancements the Council noted that a new residential curtilage will be created around the proposed building and it is recommended that this boundary is planted utilising native species to enhance wildlife within this area and to also provide a form of landscaping to the residential curtilage area.
 This will be secured via an appropriately worded condition requesting for a full landscaping scheme to be provided prior to the first use of the building.